bdmurray/work-experience/resume.md

 - Process Manufacturing (2020-2021).
 Chief solutions architect to four team effort to improve process improvement manufacturing at 3M.
 Guided teams to reduce reliance on custom code through an edge kappa-based hybrid cloud architecture leveraging a combination of zero-touch deployment strategies, cloud-based edge runtimes and open-source software development packages.
 This further allowed line-to-line and nested edge scenarios to support high throughput low latency cloud-based model training and edge model deployments.
 - KCI & Acelity Acquisition Support (2019).
 Advised and onboarded KCI & Acelity as part of 3M acquisition.
 Provided architectural direction for various medical informatics solutions including in-home care IoT solutions for patients, wound monitoring, and process manufacturing.
 - 3M Corporate Platforms (2017+).
 Chief solutions architect and chief product owner for the corporate platforms leveraged by various divisions and internal projects at 3M.
 Key contributions included isolated multi-tenancy, regional data aggregation, the release of the platform to open source, division product releases, cost and scaling optimizations, configuration/infrastructure as code
-- Manufacturing Product Tool (2016).
-Architected and developed an online administration tool to catalog products, parts, replacement parts, and all related resources (manuals, media).
-Allows for instant faceted searching by end-users and internationalization with regional availability.
-Angular, C#, ASP.NET, SQL
 - Mental Health Assessment Tool (2010).
 Worked closely with a clinical psychologist to create a medical patient mental health assessment tool.
 The tool will capture a medical patient's story and compare the captured information against the DSM to make clinical recommendations for patient care.
 Deployed internationally in the Netherlands.
-Knockout, C#, ASP.NET, SQL

 ## Skills